 All other railway stations (that are not “Passenger stations”), including stations and stops on children's railways (regardless of whether they transport passengers or run on a regular schedule).

 When naming railway stations, sidings, loops, travel posts, checkpoints, and station parks (referred to from here onwards as “stations”), you must follow these rules:

-Enter station names in accordance with the general rules (see 3.1.3.
-Map item naming rules.
+Station names are assigned in accordance with the general rules (see 3.1.3.
+Map item naming rules).

 Assign names to the following map items:

 It is preferable to use the Type + Proper name format for railway stations (sidings, platforms, stops, block posts, and station parks).
 If a map item's type is not known, you can just use its proper name.

 You should also name all railway stations and terminals that have proper names.